On the Challenges of Detecting Side-Channel Attacks in SGX: Stealthy side-channel attacks

 \subsection{Application profiling}

-Let $T_i$ denote the time when the victim starts the execution of code segment $S_i$.
+Let $T_i$ be the time when the victim starts code segment $S_i$.
 Note that a segment is a logical execution unit and different segments may execute the same code, but on different portions of the secret.
-For example, in the square-and-multiply routine each segment corresponds to one execution of the main loop and processes a single bit of the secret exponent.
+For example, in the square-and-multiply routine, each segment corresponds to one execution of the main loop and processes one secret bit.

 In an ideal scenario, the execution time of each code segment is constant, i.e., $T_{i+1} - T_{i} = c$.
 Thus, segment $S_i$ starts at time $T_i = (i - 1)\cdot c$, for some constant $c$.
 More generally, the execution time of a code segment may depend on the code itself, as well as the portion of the secret it processes.
 Thus, we model the execution time of segment $S_i$ as a function $t_i(\s_i)$, and set the start time of segment $S_i$ as $T_i=\sum_{j<i}t_j(\s_j)$.